opencog/opencog/opencog/openpsi/README.md

   updater.scm.
 The callback function should indicate that a particular event has occurred by calling (psi-set-event-occurrence! event), which uses a StateLink to represent the most recent occurrence of the event.
+* Create "expression" callback function with (psi-set-expression-callback! callback) in updater.scm.
+This function should handle implementation-specific expression of emotion and/or physiology based on the OpenPsi dynamic variables.
+* Todo: Create general callback that is called at each loop step.

 Todo: Interaction rule sets, events, and entities should be specified
       via config file